 - 5.1.
-A copy of this determination will be sent to Natural England and made available on the City Council's website at http://www.birmingham.gov.uk/jqndp - 5.2.
+A copy of this determination will be sent to Natural England and made available on the City Council's website at JQNDP website - 5.2.
 If you require further information please contact Lawrence Munyuki at Lawrence.Munyuki@birmingham.gov.uk